Medicaid & CHIP

 Local help in your community

-About a month after we send you the first letter, if you haven’t enrolled in coverage, a Marketplace assister in your community may contact you by phone, text, or email with the information you provided to your state Medicaid or CHIP agency.
+in your community may contact you by phone, text, or email with the information you provided to your state Medicaid or CHIP agency.

 Assisters are trained by the Marketplace to give you free, fair, impartial, and accurate information about your health coverage options, answer your questions, and help you enroll in a Marketplace plan, Medicaid, or CHIP.
 Assisters will:

-- Never ask you for your credit card number or any other form of payment
+- Never ask you for your credit card number or any other form of payment:

-- Their services to help you get health coverage are free of charge
+- Their services to help you get health coverage are free of charge.

-- When you enroll in a health plan, you’ll always pay your premiums directly to the insurance company — never to the Marketplace or its assisters
+- When you enroll in a health plan, you’ll always pay your premiums directly to the insurance company — never to the Marketplace or its assisters.

 - Always provide a Privacy Notice Statement, and get your consent or “authorization” before discussing or accessing your personal information